CleverCloud/doc.clever-cloud.com/commons/clever-tools/lifecycle.md

 ---
-title: Clever Cloud CLI manage
+title: Application lifecycle
-position: 1
+position: 4
-shortdesc: Manage your application using the Clever Cloud CLI tool
+shortdesc: Get informations about your application using the Clever Cloud CLI tool
 tags:
 - cli-setup
 keywords:
 - cli
 - clever-tools
-- stop
-- restart
 - logs
+- lifecycle
 - status
 - activity
+- list
 ---

-# Manage your application
+# Informations about your application

-### Stop or restart your application

-`clever stop <app-name>` allows you to stop your application.
-If you want to restart your application, you can use :

-    clever restart <app-name>

-    # Restart the application with a specific commit id
-    clever restart <app-name> --commit <commit-id>

-You can use `--quiet` when you restart, logs won't appear during deployment.

 ### Get continuous logs from your application